How to book on Airbnb: a step by step guide

-In this guide, I will walk you through the Airbnb platform and help you understand how to make a booking on Airbnb
+In this guide, I will walk you through the Airbnb platform and help you understand how to book on Airbnb

-Continue reading if you want to learn how to use the platform in a smart way.
+Continue reading if you want to learn how to book on Airbnb use the platform in a smart way.

 As you probably should know by now I am an Airbnb great fan and although sometimes I love to stay in nice hotels as well, living in a beautiful home is more suitable for the way I love to travel.